-A little fewer than half of Clemson’s graduates borrow funds to finance part of their education.
+A little less than half of Clemson’s graduates borrow funds to finance part of their education.
 However, subsidized or low-interest loans can be a good resource to meet college costs that are not covered by scholarships or other resources.
-Students with financial need may be eligible for the Federal Direct Subsidized Loan and the Federal Perkins Loan.
-For parents who need assistance with the remainder of college costs, the Federal Direct PLUS loan is available.
-In addition to the Direct loan, graduate students may also be eligible for the Federal Direct GradPLUS loan.
-Almost all applicants are eligible for some type of loan assistance, regardless of income level or creditworthiness.
+Undergraduate students with financial need may be eligible for the Federal Direct Subsidized Loan.
+For parents who need assistance with the remainder of college costs, the Federal Direct PLUS Loan application is available online at studentloans.gov.

 Entering freshmen are automatically considered for Academic Recruiting Scholarships if they apply for admissions by Dec.
 1 and the admissions process is completed by December 31.
 Continuing undergraduate students are also automatically considered for University scholarships.
 See the information above regarding "What are My Chances for Receiving a Scholarship."

 When your financial aid package is available on the iROAR portal, you will receive notification through your Clemson email account.
 Before you can accept your financial aid awards, you must accept the Terms and Conditions on the iROAR portal.
 When Clemson awards a Federal Direct Loan, you will have the opportunity to accept, reduce or decline the offer.
-Before your Federal Direct loan(s) can be finalized, you will need to sign the Master Promissory Note and complete the Entrance Counseling on studentloans.gov if it is your first loan.
+Before your Federal Direct Loan(s) can be finalized, you will need to sign the Master Promissory Note and complete the Entrance Counseling on studentloans.gov if it is your first loan.
 Be careful to read and follow the instructions on any form or email that you receive regarding financial aid.

 Call the financial aid office at 864-656-2280, email us at email@example.com, or visit us at G-01 Sikes Hall.
 Our fax number is 864-656-1831 if needed.